sidorovis/stsc/README.md

 Platform provide possibility to generate a lot of strategies, select best of them.

 Datafeed example that used into platform: yahoo eod.
+ * also there is a GUI application to define and if possible correct (redownload) broken/not liquid stocks.
+[ZozkaDatafeedChecker](https://github.com/sidorovis/stsc/wiki/ZozkaDatafeedChecker-Examples).
 Newsfeed example that used into platform: feedzilla.
 Mechanisms to distribute calculation: hadoop.